 Grades marked on the student’s transcript with the designation “AM” will not be eligible for the Repeat/Delete Policy.

 Information about incidents of academic misconduct is kept on file in the Student Resolution Center office.
 No further action is initiated unless the incident constitutes a major infraction, the student has a prior record of University infractions, or there are subsequent reports of misconduct.

 The Student Conduct Code exists to notify students, faculty, and staff of the specific expectations Colorado State University holds related to student behavior and the rights and responsibilities that accompany being a student and participating in student clubs or organizations.

-Colorado State University expects students to maintain standards of personal integrity in harmony with its educational goals; to be responsible for their actions; to observe national, state, local laws, and University regulations; and to respect the rights, privileges, and property of other people.
+CSU expects students to maintain standards of personal integrity in harmony with its educational goals; to be responsible for their actions; to observe national, state, local laws, and University regulations; and to respect the rights, privileges, and property of other people.

 The student conduct process is a learning experience which can yield growth, behavioral changes, and personal understanding of one’s responsibilities and privileges.
 This process balances the needs and rights of students with the needs and expectations of the University and larger community.
 It supports Colorado State University values and community standards with a continuum of responses from disciplinary sanction or restriction to education, counseling, and restorative justice.